paulosabayomi/ThreadsPipe-py/README.md

 threadspipepy access_token --app_id=your-app-id --auth_code="the-auth-code" --app_secret="your-app-secret" --redirect_uri='https://redirect-uri.com/redirect' --env_path="./.env" --env_variable=long_lived_token_variable
 ```

-The command will generate access tokens by swapping the authorization code for both short and long lived access tokens, all the optional arguments are required and only the `--env_path` and `--env_variable` arguments are optional, set both the `--env_path` and `--env_variable` arguments if you want to automatically update an environment variable with the generated long lived access token, more details below.
+The command will generate access tokens by swapping the authorization code for both short and long lived access tokens and this can also be achieved by calling the `ThreadsPipe.get_access_tokens` method, all the optional arguments are required and only the `--env_path` and `--env_variable` arguments are optional, set both the `--env_path` and `--env_variable` arguments if you want to automatically update an environment variable with the generated long lived access token, more details below.

-#### To refresh long lived access token
+#### To refresh long lived access token on the CLI

 Only long lived access token can be refreshed, short lived access token can not be refreshed after it has expired, long lived access token expires after 60 days and you can refresh them after they are at least 24 hours old, so to refresh the long lived token with the ThreadsPipe CLI, this can also be done with the `refresh_token` method, run the commands below: